waley-code/testrepo/README.md

 # testrepo
 ## Editting the file
-It is a markdwon file in this repository.
+This is a markdwon file in this repository.